 The energy efficiency programs and Portfolios described in this Annual Plan are environmentally responsible.
 As detailed in Section 5.3, the Act on Climate stipulates mandatory and time-bound emissions reductions for the state.
 This Annual Plan seeks to continue the progress that has been made in reducing emissions by providing customers across all sectors with ways to reduce their energy consumption.
 Energy efficiency therefore contributes directly to meeting the Act on Climate’s goals as well as other environmental policies and priorities in the state.
 In addition to direct emissions reductions benefits, energy efficiency investments reduce the potential environmental costs and footprint of avoided infrastructure investments and support the ongoing growth and development of a sustainable, green job ecosystem in Rhode Island.

 Both the Electric and Natural Gas Portfolios will make a meaningful contribution to reduction in emissions by driving reductions in customer energy usage in both the short and long term.
-As shown in Attachments 5 and 6, the Electric and natural Gas Portfolios, considered together, will reduce annual emissions by XX short tons of carbon in 2025.
-The values of non-embedded avoided carbon are calculated using avoided cost values determined in AESC 2024: the non-embedded values of carbon dioxide and nitrous oxide benefits generated by the 2025 Plan over the lifetime of the measures are $XX million and $XX million respectively.
+As shown in Attachments 5 and 6, the Electric and natural Gas Portfolios, considered together, will reduce annual emissions by 61,237 short tons of carbon in 2025.
+The values of non-embedded avoided carbon are calculated using avoided cost values determined in AESC 2024: the non-embedded values of greenhouse gasbenefits generated by the 2025 Plan over the lifetime of the measures is $78 million.
 These monetized values of emissions are included as benefit streams in the RI Test benefit-cost assessment and in the assessment of cost of supply for the portfolio; however, they are excluded from the calculation of net benefits in the Performance Incentive Mechanism.

 The Company’s 2025 Plan complies with, or otherwise advances, the 2021 Act on Climate, which sets statewide, economy-wide greenhouse gas emissions reduction mandates.
 The proposed investments reduce both electric and gas consumption.
 On the electric side, prior to meeting the 100 percent Renewable Energy Standard in 2033, any electric savings will directly support the State in meeting its 2030 greenhouse gas emissions reduction mandate through reduced peak demand, which reduces emissions associated with peaker plants, and by ramping up efficiency investments that will help enable the use of more renewables in the future.
 On the gas side, all gas savings will directly support the State in meeting its 2030 greenhouse gas emissions reduction mandate by reducing emissions associated with customer purchases of gas appliances.
 Indeed, the State’s 2022 Update to the 2016 Greenhouse Gas Emissions Reduction Plan calls out both electric and gas energy efficiency as a priority short-term action to get Rhode Island on the path to meet the 2021 Act on Climate’s 2030 mandate.
 To properly value the environmental and climate costs and benefits associated with the proposed investment in energy efficiency, the Company used the marginal abatement cost to monetize both embedded and non-embedded value of greenhouse gas emissions reduction.

-As noted in Section 2.5.2, this Annual Plan includes several activities designed to support upskilling of the green workforce.
+As noted in Section 2.5.2, this Annual Plan includes several activities designed to support the upskilling of the green workforce.
 In providing for these jobs and demonstrating the availability and attractiveness of local, green jobs to Rhode Island’s existing and emerging workforce, the Company’s energy efficiency programs help to ensure that the local workforce will exist to support the state’s environmental policy goals.